crazylafo/AE_tl_math/README.md

 An After Effect plugin project.
-The user can write math expression for each pixels and by channels (RGBA). whatever your Color Space, the expected values are bewteen 0 and 1.
+The user can write math expression for each pixels and by channels (RGBA). whatever your Color Space, the expected values are between 0 and 1.

 Verion note: